Branding a bankBy Tom Dougherty

 This is how you brand a bank.

-Often, when evaluating banking brand messages, we find that the brand promises are as benign.
+Often, when evaluating banking brand messages, we find that the brand promises are benign.
 And they are as meaningless as a restaurant category’s promise of “we sell food.”

 Restaurants.
 Only a few enlightened brands define themselves further by stating that they serve “breakfast, lunch, and dinner.”
 In such banking cases, it is impossible for the customer to distinguish one brand of bank from another.
 So they surrender and choose the banking market leader.